muskankanojia153/scientific-calculator/README.md

 # scientific-calculator
-it will solve scientific calculations as weel as normal calculations also.
+it will solve scientific calculations as well as normal calculations also.